grrr-amsterdam/cookie-consent/README.md

   append: true,             // By default the dialog is appended before the `main` tag or
                             // as the first `body` child.
 Disable to append it yourself.
   appendDelay: 500,         // The delay after which the cookie consent should be appended.
+  acceptAllButton: false,   // Nudge users to accept all cookies when nothing is selected.
+                            // Will select all checkboxes, or the top radio button.
   cookies: [                // Array with cookie types.
     {
       id: 'marketing',      // The unique identifier of the cookie type.